-All amounts owing under this Agreement (including commitment fees, payments required under Section 2.14, and payments required under Section 2.15 relating to any Loan denominated in Dollars, but not including principal of and interest on any Loan denominated in any Foreign Currency or payments relating to any such Loan required under Section 2.15, which are payable in such Foreign Currency) or under any other Loan Document (except to the extent otherwise provided therein) are payable in Dollars.
-Notwithstanding the foregoing, if the Borrower shall fail to pay any principal of any Loan when due (whether at stated maturity, by acceleration, by mandatory prepayment or otherwise), the unpaid portion of such Loan shall, if such Loan is not denominated in Dollars, automatically be redenominated in Dollars on the due date thereof (or, if such due date is a day other than the last day of the Interest Period therefor, on the last day of such Interest Period) in an amount equal to the Dollar Equivalent thereof on the date of such redenominated in Dollars, such interest shall automatically be redenominated in Dollars on the due date therefor (or, if such due date is a day other than the last day of the Interest Period therefor, on the last day of such Interest Period) in an amount equal to the Dollar Equivalent thereof on the date of such redenomination and such interest shall be payable on demand.
+All amounts owing under this Agreement (including commitment fees, payments required under Section 2.15, and payments required under Section 2.15 relating to any Loan denominated in Dollars, but not including principal of and interest on any Loan denominated in any Foreign Currency or payments relating to any such Loan required under Section 2.15, which are payable in such Foreign Currency) or under any other Loan Document (except to the extent otherwise provided therein) are payable in Dollars.
+Notwithstanding the foregoing, if the Borrower shall fail to pay any principal of any Loan shall, if such Loan is not denominated in Dollars, automatically be redenominated in Dollars on the due date thereof (or, if such due date is a day other than the last day of the Interest Period therefor, on the last day of such Interest Period) in an amount equal to the Dollar Equivalent thereof on the date of such redenominated in Dollars, such interest shall automatically be redenominated in Dollars, such interest shall automatically be redenominated in Dollars, such interest shall automatically be redenominated in Dollars on the due of such redenominated in Dollars on the due of such redenominated in Dollars, such interest shall automatically be redenominated in Dollars on the due of such redenominated in Dollars.
+Note that is not denominated in Dollars, such interest shall automatically be redenominated in Dollars on the due date is a day other than the last day of the Interest Period therefor, on the last day of the Interest Period therefor, on the last day of the Interest shall automatically be redenominated in Dollars on the due date shall automatically be redenominated in Dollars on the due date therefor (or, if such due date is a day other than the last day of the Interest Period therefor, on the last day of such Interest Period therefor, on the last day of such Interest Period therefor, on the last day of such Interest Period therefor, on the last day of such Interest Period therefor, on the last day of such Interest Pe